Bl4ckSt0n3/boolean_indexing_numpy/README.md

-# Boolean indexin on numpy arrays
+# Boolean indexing on numpy arrays